Narromine to Narrabri site investigations update

 Why: To test ground conditions and determine suitability for the provision of earth materials that will be used in Inland Rail structures like embankments.

-What: Flood level surveys.
+What: Flood level and detailed survey.

 Where: Around Narromine and Gilgandra.

-When: April.
+When: Ongoing.

 We want to hear from you!